Hunterszone/MyJavaGames/EvilGalaxy/README.md

 };
 ```

-## HOW TO INSTALL/LAUNCH (manually):
+## HOW TO LAUNCH MANUALLY:

 ### *For WINDOWS users:*
 Launch the game from the EvilGalaxy.exe WITHIN its folder or from a shortcut on your desktop.
-If you remove the .exe file outside the folder, the game resources won't be found, which will result in a failure to execute the game.
+IMPORTANT: If you remove the .exe file outside the folder, the game resources won't be found, which will result in a failure to run the game.

 ### *For NON-WINDOWS users:*
 Launch the game from the EvilGalaxy.jar WITHIN its folder or from a shortcut on your desktop.
-If you remove the .jar file outside the folder, the game resources won't be found, which will result in a failure to execute the game.
+IMPORTANT: If you remove the .jar file outside the folder, the game resources won't be found, which will result in a failure to run the game.